Name and location of repository

 - St. Luke's Episcopal Hospital (Houston, Tex.)
 (Subject)

-- University of Texas School of Public Health (Subject)
+- University of Texas Health Science Center at Houston.
+School of Public Health (Subject)

 - University of Texas Speech and Hearing Institute (Subject)